 - Meet new people and make lifelong friends

 - Upskill for Open Employment

-Our Supported Employment opportunities include roles in manufacturing and production, supply chain services, horticulture and hospitality.
+There are lots of different jobs available at HELP!
+We have different roles in manufacturing and production, supply chain services, horticulture, and hospitality to suit everyone.
 We know that choice is important and encourage our Supported Employees to try a range of different jobs to find their perfect match.